the-teachingRSE-project/competencies/competencies.md

 Online resources for courses are another important building block.
 This is the general intention of the learn-and-teach project [@learnandteach].
-Surveying and curating of existing resources is not carried out as a traditional publication, but we make it available as a continuously-evolving online resource at [@learnandteach].
+Surveying and curating of existing resources is not carried out as a traditional publication, but it is made available as a continuously-evolving online resource at [@learnandteach].

 And finally, we plan to formulate a call to action, building on the previously mentioned publication on the necessary institutions,